Ben Brading 3 min read

 Health and safety

-Although sanitary waste is not considered hazardous waste due to its non-infectious nature, it can still harbour harmful bacteria and other microorganisms.
-Proper disposal minimises the risk of exposure, maintains hygiene, and protects the health of employees and the public.
+Although sanitary waste is not classed as hazardous waste due to its non-infectious nature, it can harbour harmful bacteria and other microorganisms.

 Regulatory compliance